• Level of education

 Description

-- Viscoelasticity: The aim of this section is to extend the modeling of viscoelastic behavior already covered in ECUE "Rheology 1", in order to introduce the generalized "series" and "parallel" versions of Biot's model.
-From a more "material" point of view, the notions of relaxation time spectra are introduced to account for the transformations classically encountered in polymers, as well as the concept of time-temperature equivalence.
+- Viscoelasticity: The aim of this section is to explore in greater depth the modeling of viscoelastic behaviors already covered in the "Rheology 1" ECUE in order to introduce the generalized "series" and "parallel" versions of the Biot model.
+From a more "material" perspective, the concepts of relaxation time spectra are introduced to account for the transformations typically encountered in polymers, as well as the concept of time-temperature equivalence.

-- plasticity: Present the basic plasticity models used in finite element codes (isotropic and kinematic models).
-A link is made with the metallurgy course in order to highlight the microstructural events selected when setting up macroscopic models.
-Similarly, the course will be based on the rheology course and materials practical work, which have highlighted the notion of threshold and strain hardening.
-The models developed can be used in numerical simulation projects.
+- Plasticity: Present the basic plasticity models used in finite element calculation codes (isotropic and kinematic models).
+A link is made with the metallurgy course in order to highlight the microstructural events selected when setting up the macroscopic models.
+Similarly, the course will draw on the rheology course and the materials practicals, which highlighted the concepts of threshold and work hardening.
+The models set up can be used in projects focused on numerical simulation.

-- damage : Present the various microscopic manifestations of damage in brittle and ductile materials.
+- Damage: Present the various microscopic manifestations of damage on brittle, ductile materials.

-Introduce a thermomechanical theory (Kachanov-Lemaitre) of damage, enabling the construction of continuous models adapted to the type of material studied (brittle and ductile materials), as well as to the loading mode (creep, low-cycle and high-cycle fatigue).
+Introduce a thermomechanical theory (Kachanov-Lemaitre) of damage that can be used to construct continuous models adapted to the type of material studied (brittle, ductile materials) and the loading mode (creep, oligo-cyclic fatigue, and high-cycle fatigue).
 The models developed can be used in the option project.

 Read more